slash-dev-random/magic-makefile/project/README.txt

        libs/ directory.
 (See examples below)
     7. Extra linker flags specific to this build item

-Below are examples of different projects with different build setups:
+Below are examples of project specs in the make/ folder with different build
+setups:

-* A project with asingle app with no exteral build dependencies within the app
+* A project with a single app with no exteral build dependencies within the app
   itself:

 $(eval $(call app, helloWorld,  \